GfSE/SAF-Specification/viewpoints/System-Process-Viewpoint.md

 * Which functions are out of scope of the system?
 * Which functions will the system provide?
 ## Presentation
-The Functional Scenario Activities and their sequence related to a System UseCase are represented in activity diagrams featuring swim lanes.
-The swim lanes are typed with Context Elements and SOI usage from the System Contexts.
+The System Process Activities and their sequence related to a System UseCase are represented in activity diagrams featuring swim lanes.
+The swim lanes are typed with Context Element usage and SOI usage from the same System Context of the abovementioned Use case.
-Note: It is recommended to compile separate activity diagrams refining Use Case and System Context.
+In order to improve the clarity of diagrams it may be appropriate to use several activity diagrams for one system process.

+A table listing all identified system functions, the system processes in which they appera and the functional exchange with the context elements.

 ## Profile Model Reference
 * Allocate [SysML Profile]